EdLichtman/QuickModuleCLI/Readme.md

 ## Roadmap
 * I need to learn a bit more about CMDLET, and once I understand them, I need to Add-QuickCmdlet
 * Complete Export-QuickCommand to create a script that, when run, will import into the Quick-Package Module
 * Clean up the Get-QuickModules printout.
-Perhaps rename it to Get-QuickCommands
 * Move Install, Uninstall and Install-UtilityBelt to also be reserved, and expose a new function: Uninstall-QuickPackage, Install-Utility, Install-UtilityBelt
 * Document all of the built-in functions.
 * After the Documentation is completed then the How do I use documentation needs to be updated, and it will make it easier to understand the commands